Backwell: Education

 Backwell Church of England Junior school educates local children between the ages of 7 and 11.

 The largest junior school in Backwell is Backwell Church of England Junior School, which provides education to 240 children aged between 7 and 11.
 The school is highly praised by Ofsted and performs consistently well in the league tables.
 In addition there is West Leigh Infant School which covers reception and Key Stage 1 and which has received an outstanding Ofsted report.

 In 2013, West Leigh and Backwell Junior schools became a federation.

 A private primary school, Fairfield PNEU, is located in the village, having been founded in 1935 and moved to its current site in 1947.
+In 2025 it was announced that Fairfield School was to close.

 The secondary school, Backwell School, consistently features high in the league tables for GCSE results, and is recognised as one of the best state schools in North Somerset.
 Pupils travel to the school from surrounding areas, such as Bristol and Yatton, by public transport or school coach.
 The school has about 1,700 pupils and used to be a Secondary Modern until the abolition of the Tripartite System.
 Alumni include Richard Ottaway, politician and the author Joel McIver.
 The Liberal Democrat MP Richard Foord was also educated in Backwell.